wp-plugins/related-youtube-videos/readme.txt

 Shortcode Example 4: **[relatedYouTubeVideos relation="postTitle" max="1" orderBy="viewCount" start="1"]** Will show the second most popular video (the first being skipped) relating to your post or page title.

 Shortcode Example 5: **[relatedYouTubeVideos relation="keywords" terms="monthy python" max="1" showVideoTitle="true" showVideoDescription="true"]** Will show a Monty Python video, followed by the video title, followed by the video, followed by the video description.

+Shortcode Example 6: **[relatedYouTubeVideos relation="keywords" terms="monthy python" max="1" preview="true"]** Will show the thumbnail of a Monty Python video and load + play the video only when it's being clicked.

 = The Widget =